szzeledon/Data100-Workshop/Project2_Part1&2.md

 ![](https://szzeledon.github.io/Data100-Workshop/Project2_Part2_Plot3.png)

-to take a closer look at the marginal error, I subsetted the city of Baku to get a more detailed scale.
+I subsetted the city of Baku to get a more detailed scale and to get a closer look at the marginal error.

 ![](https://szzeledon.github.io/Data100-Workshop/Project2_Part2_PlotMapView1.png)